robmeijerink/dockerlamp/README.md

 ## PHP

-The installed version of depends on your `.env`file.
+The installed version of PHP depends on your `.env`file.

 #### Extensions

-By default following extensions are installed.
+By default the following extensions are installed.
-May differ for PHP Verions <7.x.x
+May differ for older PHP versions <7.x.x

 * mysqli
 * pdo_sqlite